WebAssembly/spec/spectec/test-prose/TEST.md

     - heaptype_u0 is heaptype.
     - heaptype_u1 is (_IDX typeidx).
     - |C.TYPES| is greater than typeidx.
-    - the heap type heaptype matches the defined type C.TYPES[typeidx].
+    - heaptype matches C.TYPES[typeidx].
   - Or:
     - heaptype_u0 is (REC i).
     - heaptype_u1 is typeuse*[j].
     - |typeuse*| is greater than j.
     - |C.RECS| is greater than i.
-    - C.RECS[i] is (SUB fin typeuse* ct).
+    - the sub type C.RECS[i] is (SUB fin typeuse* ct).
   - Or:
     - heaptype_u0 is NONE.
     - heaptype_u1 is heaptype.
-    - the heap type heaptype matches the heap type ANY.
+    - heaptype matches the heap type ANY.
   - Or:
     - heaptype_u0 is NOFUNC.
     - heaptype_u1 is heaptype.
-    - the heap type heaptype matches the heap type FUNC.
+    - heaptype matches the heap type FUNC.
   - Or:
     - heaptype_u0 is NOEXTERN.
     - heaptype_u1 is heaptype.
-    - the heap type heaptype matches the heap type EXTERN.
+    - heaptype matches the heap type EXTERN.
   - Or:
     - heaptype_u0 is BOT.
     - heaptype_u1 is heaptype.